Overview

 - C#:

-ClassifyDocumentOperation operation = await aiClient.SingleLabelClassifyAsync(WaitUntil.Completed, batchedDocuments, projectName, deploymentName); foreach (ClassifyDocumentResult documentResult in operation.Value) { Console.WriteLine($"Category: {documentResult.ClassificationCategories[0].Category}"); Console.WriteLine($"Confidence Score: {documentResult.ClassificationCategories[0].ConfidenceScore}"); }
+ClassifyDocumentOperation operation = await aiClient.SingleLabelClassifyAsync(WaitUntil.Completed, batchedDocuments, projectName, deploymentName); foreach (ClassifyDocumentResult documentResult in operation.Value) { Console.WriteLine($"Category: {documentResult.ClassificationCategories[0].Category}"); Console.WriteLine($"Confidence Score: {documentResult.ClassificationCategories[0].ConfidenceScore}"); } - Python:

 operation = ai_client.begin_single_label_classify(batchedDocuments, project_name=project_name, deployment_name=deployment_name) document_results = operation.result() for classification_result in document_results: print(f"Category: {classification_result.classifications[0].category}") print(f"Confidence Score: {classification_result.classifications[0].confidence_score}")